usnistgov/jarvis/README.rst

   ===============  =======================================================================
   Projects          Brief description
   ===============  =======================================================================
   ``JARVIS-DFT``      Density functional theory calculation database for ~40000 3D and ~1000 2D materials.
-Some of the material-properties include: Heat of formation, Crystal-structural data using OptB88vdW, PBE, LDA functionals, Bandgaps using semi-local, meta-GGA, HSE06 and other beyond DFT methods, Electron and phonon-bandstructures, Elastic, Piezoelectric, Thermoelectric, Dielectric tensors, Exfoliation energies for low-diemnsional materials, Frequency dependent dielectric function, Absorption coefficients, Work-function for 2D materials, Infrared and Raman intensities, Electric field gradient, Magnetic moment, Solar-cell efficiencies, Scanning Tunneling Microscopy (STM) images, Topological spin-orbit spillage, converged k-point and plane wave cut-offs, Wannier-tight binding Hamiltonian parameters and more.
+Some of the material-properties include: Heat of formation, Crstal-tructural data using OptB88vdW, PBE, LDA functionals, Bandgaps using semi-local, meta-GGA, HSE06 and other beyond DFT methods, Electron and phonon-bandstructures, Elastic, Piezoelectric, Thermoelectric, Dielectric tensors, Exfoliation energies for low-diemnsional materials, Frequency dependent dielectric function, Absorption coefficients, Work-function for 2D materials, Infrared and Raman intensities, Electric field gradient, Magnetic moment, Solar-cell efficiencies, Scanning Tunneling Microscopy (STM) images, Topological spin-orbit spillage, converged k-point and plane wave cut-offs, Wannier-tight binding Hamiltonian parameters and more.
 The website for JARVIS-DFT: https://www.ctcms.nist.gov/~knc6/JVASP.html
   ``JARVIS-FF``       Classical molecular dynamics calculation database for ~2000 3D materials with interatomic potential/force-fields.
 Some of the properties included in JARVIS-FF are energetics, elastic constants, surface energies, defect formations energies and phonon frequencies of materials.
 The website for JARVIS-FF: https://www.ctcms.nist.gov/~knc6/periodic.html
   ``JARVIS-ML``       Machine learning prediction tools trained on the JARVIS-DFT data.
 Some of the ML-prediction models are for  Heat of formation, GGA/METAGGA bandgaps, Refractive indices, Bulk and shear modulus, Magnetic moment, Thermoelectric, Piezoelectric and Dielectric properties properties, Exfoliation energies, Solar-cell efficiency, and STM image classification.
 The website for JARVIS-ML: https://www.ctcms.nist.gov/jarvisml/
   ``JARVIS-Het.``     Heterostructure design tools for 2D materials in the JARVIS-DFT database.
 Some of the properties available are: work function, Band-alignment, and Heterostructure classification.
 JARVIS-Heterostructure website: https://www.ctcms.nist.gov/jarvish/